BCDA-APS/urRobot/docs/quickstart.md

 interfaces being active, and the Gripper interface depends on the Dashboard interface.
 The Dashboard, Receive, and I/O interfaces can be loaded independently.

-**5\.** Before starting the IOC, using the teach pendant, make sure the robot is powered on, breaks released, in Automatic mode, and in Remote Control mode.
+**5\.** Before starting the IOC, using the teach pendant, make sure the robot is powered on, brakes released, in Automatic mode, and in Remote Control mode.
 Note, if you are not using the RTDE control interface, all you need to do is make sure the robot controller is powered on.